 Assembling the Recurve Bow

-Second, you need to place the string on the bow.
-Slide the bigger loop down the top limb and place the smaller loop at bottom limb tip, to the location meant for that purpose.
+2. You need to place the string on the bow.
+Slide the bigger loop down the top limb and place the smaller loop at the bottom limb tip, to the location meant for that purpose.

 The OMP Adventure 2.0 is a very good bow to start shooting.
 The grip of the bow is very comfortable to hold.
 The adventure 2.0 is well made as a whole and has a nice look with the wooden riser, you can expect high durability from this model.
 The bow has a decent weight so you can hold it in position for an extended period of time without a problem.
 The accuracy of the bow is quite good and more than reasonably tight groupings can be achieved when shooting with this OMP.
 As stated above, this is not a hunting bow and if this is your aspiration, there are plenty of other bows made just for that purpose available.

 Beginner Adventure Package